rodger0531/foobook-mirror/App Logic/README.md

 	NOTE: PLEASE CREATE A NEW ENTRY EVERYTIME YOU COMMIT A CHANGE TO THIS FOLDER.
 ===========================================================================================

+21/02/2014 - Tharman

+	- Got upload and viewing of photos working with current setup!!!
+	- Uploaded new photo js and php files.
+	- NOTE: YOU MUST ALREADY HAVE A COLLECTION WITH ID 1 FOR THIS TO WORK!!!
+	- Made some insignificant changes to sign in and sign up js and php files, so that less info put on client-side viewable js files.

 20/02/2014 - Tharman

 	- Changed the query structure to be more concise.